CTW04278/academy_cicd/04-jee-rest/04-02-rest/exercises/001-rest.md

       }
 ```

-2. Create a rest api that adds a Team to the list.
+4. Create a rest endpoint that adds a Team to the system.
 Below you can check a request and response example.

 ```
 REQUEST: